dcutting/Song/README.md

 loop()
 ```

-Song has no loops and no if statements.
-Instead, you use recursion and pattern matching.
+Song has no if statements and no loops.
+Instead, you use pattern matching and recursion (tail calls are optimised).
 There are no reference types: everything is a value.

 Here are some more complex examples: